LuxLang/lux/README.md

 To take a look at a sample Lux project, please take a look at this repository: https://github.com/LuxLang/luxdoc

 The program in there was actually used to generate most of the documentation for the standard library in the wiki (located over here: https://github.com/LuxLang/lux/wiki/Standard-Library)

-You can also checkout this tutorial, which includes a sample TODO web-app: http://luxlang.blogspot.com/2015/12/lux-tutorial-1-simple-todo-list-using.html

 ### What's the license?